anxosanchez/CRECE/CRECE-MoodleGradeBook/Creating Questionnaires in Moodle.md

 - The trash can to remove the exam question
 - The qualification of the question within the exam

-`` `
 Add the maximum exam grade and don’t forget press the "Save" button to store exam settings.
 `` `

-#### Examination of random questions
+#### Exame from random questions

 Moodle also allows you to create a quiz with random questions, selecting a random number of questions from one or more categories.
 In this way, each student will have a combination of different questions.

-* Guide to creating questionnaires in MooVi *

 To create a random test, select from the drop-down that displays the "Random Question" option in "Edit Test":

-A window will open in which you can select the category of your bank questions and you only need to indicate the “Number of random questions” that you want them to be included in that category.
+*  window will open in which you can select the category of your bank questions and you only need to indicate the “Number of random questions” that you want them to be included in that category.
 Click on the button "Add one he asks at random.

 At the end, you can check how your test was created.
 Select the "Preview" option from the